KaterinaLupacheva/ramonak.io/content/posts/2020-03-05--React-sort-with-dropdown.md

 ---
-title: "React: how to dynamically sort array of objects using the dropdown (with React Hooks)"
+title: "React: how to dynamically sort an array of objects using the dropdown (with React Hooks)"
 date: "2020-03-05"
 template: "post"
 draft: false